Flatpak themes in BSPWM

 This post is archived.
 Opinions expressed herein may no longer represent my current views.
 Links, images and other media might not work as intended.
 Information may be out of date.
 For further questions contact me.

 I have some Flatpaks installed.
 They offer the convenience of using software that is not in the Debian repos or that would require pulling in lots of dependencies.

 One inconvenience for first time users is that by default Flatpak apps will not inherit the active theme.
-They use Adwaita or Breeze instead (the fall back options for the GTK and Qt toolkits respectively).
+They use Adwaita or Breeze instead (or whaterver the fall back option is).
 There is nothing wrong with those choices per se, though it is annoying to have applications look completely different from each other, especially when wanting to use a global dark theme, or just have a consistent look and feel.

 Install Flatpak themes

 Fortunately Flatpak does support theming and the solution is fairly simple.
 The user only needs to download the Flatpak version of their favourite theme.

 Here is the gist of it, taken from TingPing’s blog.

 First, we need to enable the Flathub repo:

 Then it is possible to get a list of all available themes with this command:

 Here is how I install the Arc theme variants: